-Appendix E Materiality of market benefits for this RIT-T assessment
+5. Materiality of market benefits for this RIT-T assessment

-The appendix outlines the categories of market benefits prescribed in the NER and whether they are considered material for this RIT-T assessment.
+The section outlines the categories of market benefits prescribed in the NER and whether they are considered material for this RIT-T.

 Many of the expected benefits associated with Option 1 are captured in the expected costs avoided by each option (i.e., the avoided expected costs compared to the base case) as described above, these include avoided risk costs.